slatedocs/slate/source/index.html.md

 What can SynBioHub be used for?

 SynBioHub can be used to publish a library of synthetic parts and designs as a service, to share designs with collaborators, and to store designs of biological systems locally.
-Data in SynBioHub can be accessed via the HTTP API or Java API, where it can then be integrated into CAD tools for building genetic designs.
-SynBioHub contains an interface for users to upload new biological data to the database, to visualize DNA parts, to perform queries to access desired parts, and to download SBOL, GenBank or FASTA data.
+Data in SynBioHub can be accessed via the HTTP API, Java API, or Python API where it can then be integrated into CAD tools for building genetic designs.
+SynBioHub contains an interface for users to upload new biological data to the database, to visualize DNA parts, to perform queries to access desired parts, and to download SBOL, GenBank, FASTA, etc.

 ### Contributors